 Open Door is proud to offer an adoption program in Mexico.
 Mexico is a Hague country, and therefore all adoptions from Mexico must meet the requirements of the Hague Convention.
-We are currently accepting applications for relative adoptions only.
+We are currently accepting applications for relative and non-identified child adoptions.

 Adoption between the United States and Mexico is governed by the Hague Adoption Convention.
 Therefore, to adopt from Mexico, you must first be found eligible to adopt by the U.S. Government.
 The U.S. Government agency responsible for making this determination is the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS).

 In addition to these U.S. requirements for prospective adoptive parents, Mexico also has the following eligibility requirements for prospective adoptive parents:

 Residency: Mexican adoption procedures include a one to three week pre-adoption trial period, during which the child lives with the prospective adoptive parent(s) in Mexico.
 Because of the large amount of paperwork in both the Mexican and U.S. processes, the DIF suggests that adoptive parents be prepared to spend at least three months in Mexico including the pre-adoption trial period.